obayomi96/react-internet-status/README.md

 export default App
 ```
-- Render InternetStatus component, wrapped in any component, e.g the App Component.
-Then pass it's props as needed.
+- Render InternetStatus component, wrapped in any component, e.g the App Component as shown above.
+Then pass in props as need be.

 ## Props